-The PGW-C will receive the PGW-U recovery time stamps in Sx Association Setup Request/Response and PFCP heartbeat requests/responses.
+The PGW-C will receive the recovery time stamps of the PFCP entity(ies) in the PGW-U in and PFCP heartbeat requests/responses.

+The PGW-C may start restoring Sx sessions in the PGW-U and it may:

-Immediately after the re-establishment of an Sx association between the PGW-C and the PGW-U, the PGW-C may start restoring Sx sessions in the PGW-U.
+- if re-establishment of Sx association is required, immediately re-establish the Sx association between the PGW-C and the PGW-U;

+- re-establish Sx sessions affected by the PGW-U failure.

-When a PGW-C detects the failure of a PGW-U without a restart, the PGW-C may select an alternative PGW-U to restore the Sx sessions in the UP function.
+NOTE: The PGW-C can determine to reestablish the Sx Association if it receives the cause code "No established PFCP Association" in a response message, or if it detects all peer PFCP entities in the PGW-U have restarted.When a PGW-C detects the failure of a PGW-U without a restart, the PGW-C may select an alternative PGW-U to restore the Sx sessions in the UP function.
 How this is performed is implementation specific.